GDPR fines: Where does the money go?

 Myth-busting the fate of data protection fines

-The reality is that this money is not channelled into the ICO's coffers but instead the Treasury's consolidated fund into which pours all general revenues including taxes and fines.
+The reality is that, in the case of the UK, this money is not channelled into the ICO's coffers but instead the Treasury's consolidated fund, into which it pours all revenues including taxes and fines.
 This is then distributed as part of wider government spending.

 This isn't necessarily the case in every country across the EU, however, according to Helen Goldthorpe, a data protection specialist and commercial and IT lawyer with Shulmans.
 The ICO's equivalents in Denmark and Estonia, for example, can't issue fines directly and instead make recommendations to courts.
 Germany, meanwhile, has adopted a system whereby there are multiple regulators in each state.
 The process in Ireland involves a two-staged decision, first on whether there has been a violation, then on the nature of the penalty.

-The Spanish regulator, stands almost unique in that it has historically swallowed all the data protection fines it has levied.
-But Goldthorpe explains this led to accusations of a conflict of interest, and that the arrangement would have to change under GDPR.
+The Spanish regulator stands almost unique in that it has historically swallowed all the data protection fines it has levied.
+But Goldthorpe explains this led to accusations of a conflict of interest, and that the arrangement would eventually need to change under GDPR.

 "Essentially the conflict is that if the regulator gets the money, then they have more of an incentive to fine," she says.
 "Their own self-interest may come into the decision as to what the fine should be, rather than the facts that they're meant to be taken into account."